 All children will have a colour banded book and a library book to take home and they will be able to change this every Monday.
 We can provide a reading log if you require.
-Year 3 PE days are Tuesday and Thursday so their PE kit is required on these days.
-A navy or black tracksuit may be worn in the colder months.
+Year 3 PE days are Wednesday and Fridays so PE kit is to be worn to school on these days.

 Home Learning – if you need to send anything to school electronically, please email to: Y3@gomerjuniorschool.co.ukCurriculumn-map-23_24

 Autumn Term 2023